Red Vines

 Red Vines is a brand of red licorice candy manufactured in Union City, California by the American Licorice Company.
-Red Vines Original Red Twists are also sometimes referred to as red licorice despite containing no licorice.
-The original Red Vines were cherry-flavored, but in 1952, with a slight formula change, the Red Vines Original Red Twist flavor was introduced.
+Red Vines Original Red Twists are also sometimes referred to as red licorice despite containing no licorice root.
+The original Red Vines were raspberry-flavored but, in 1952, with a slight formula change, the Red Vines Original Red Twist flavor was introduced.

 Development

 The American Licorice Company introduced raspberry-flavored vines in the 1920s.
-In the 1950s, the name was changed to Red Vines and the companies branding was reimagined around this identity, with "Original Red" eventually overtaking licorice as the most popular flavor.
+In the 1950s, the name was changed to Red Vines and the company's branding was reimagined around this identity, with "Original Red" eventually overtaking licorice as the most popular flavor.

-In the Union City factory, wheat flour, corn syrup, citric acid, flavoring, and dye blended in vats then poured into barrels and cooled for 24 hours, after which it is extruded through a machine that forms the final candy.
+In the Union City factory, wheat flour, corn syrup, citric acid, flavoring, and dye is blended in vats, then poured into barrels and cooled for 24 hours, after which it is extruded through a machine that forms the final candy.
 The factory can produce up to 1,000,000 pounds per week.

 Twizzlers rivalry

-Red Vines and similar candy Twizzlers have a perceived rivalry such as displayed in the Parks and Recreation episode "Ben's Parents" in which characters are divided over which is better and whether families from different sides of the question can appropriately marry.
+Red Vines and similar candy Twizzlers have a perceived rivalry such as displayed in the Parks and Recreation episode "Ben's Parents," in which characters are divided over which is better and whether families from different sides of the question can appropriately marry.

 According to the brand manager of Red Vines, "The taste and the texture are very different and the rivalry between Twizzlers and Red Vines is very fan-driven.
 The rivalry is [similar to] the Montagues and Capulets.
 It's existed for so long that people forget how it started [but] it's not driven by either company."
-He speculates that the rivalry is essentially regional as Red Vines are more popular in the West and the Great Lakes region "but brand awareness tends to drop off once you go east of Denver" while Twizzlers, being "headquartered in Pennsylvania" trends stronger there and in the East Coast and Northeast.
+He speculates that the rivalry is essentially regional, as Red Vines are more popular in the West and the Great Lakes region "but brand awareness tends to drop off once you go east of Denver," while Twizzlers, being "headquartered in Pennsylvania" trends stronger there and in the East Coast and Northeast.